TheScriptGuy/SublimeText-ADEM-Logs/README.md

 3. Next time you open a `palo_alto_networks_dem_agent.log` or `palo_alto_networks_dem_agent.1.log` file, it should do the syntax highlighting for you.

-4. If it doesn't set the syntax correctly, `Command + Shift + P` will open the Command Palette.
+4. If it doesn't set the syntax correctly, `⌘ + Shift + P` will open the Command Palette.

 5. Type: `Set Syntax: Palo Alto Networks ADEM`